Reasons to choose Wilson Browne

 - Identifying a suitable person to provide child care.

 There is no longer a default retirement age allowing a business to automatically retire all employees when they reach age 65.
-Although a business can still have a retirement age that applies to all employees, the business will need to be able to show that the compulsory retirement of an employee achieves a previously identified legitimate aim, or the retirement will amount to age discrimination.
+Although a business/charity can still have a retirement age that applies to all employees, they will need to be able to show that the compulsory retirement of an employee achieves a previously identified legitimate aim, or the retirement will amount to age discrimination.